Section214/franz-devrant/README.md

 - [x] Notifications
 - [x] Modal support for embedded images
-- [x] Custom back button on individual rants
+- [x] Custom back button on individual rants with autoscroll
 - [x] Custom permalink button on individual rants
 - [x] Custom about and update dialog